RLOpenCatalyst/catdocs/Catalyst/source/trackSetup.rst

 .. _configure-aws-summary:

+**Adding New AWS Summary Dashboard in Track setup**

-2. **AWS Summary Dashboard:** In Summary Dashboard you will be able to see the Total Cost, Today's Cost, Active Instances details
+In Summary Dashboard you will be able to see the Total Cost, Today's Cost, Active Instances details

 * From the main menu click on Settings
 * Once you click on Settings, from the side menu click on Track Setup